enormandeau/meditation-timer/README.md

 ### Pomodoro

-If you like the pomodoro system (15 minutes of work and 5 minute breaks), you can use the following alias to reproduct this:
+If you like the pomodoro system (15 minutes of work and 5 minute breaks), you can use the following alias:

 ```bash
 alias pomodoro='while true; do meditation_timer.py -n -p 15 -d 3 -s 1 -e 2 >/dev/null; sleep 5m; done'